Spokenly Logo

 Frequently Asked Questions

-What is the best speech recognition software?
+What is the best dictation software?

-Is there free speech recognition software?
+Is there free dictation or speech recognition software?

 What replaced Dragon NaturallySpeaking on Mac?

-Nuance discontinued Dragon for Mac in 2018, so Mac users moved to modern alternatives.
-Spokenly is a common replacement for dictation, with local models, custom word replacements, and native Apple Silicon performance.
+Nuance discontinued Dragon for Mac in 2018, so Mac users moved to modern alternatives such as Spokenly, SuperWhisper, and MacWhisper.
+Spokenly covers the dictation side with local models, custom word replacements, and native Apple Silicon performance.
 Dragon Medical One and Dragon Legal remain Windows-only specialty products.

 Does speech recognition software work offline?

 Some does.
-Spokenly, SuperWhisper, MacWhisper, and Talon can run on-device without the internet.
-Apple Dictation runs offline for short dictations on recent hardware.
-Cloud services such as Otter.ai, Wispr Flow, and Google Docs Voice Typing require a connection.
+Spokenly, SuperWhisper, MacWhisper, VoiceInk, Handy, and Talon can run entirely on-device without internet.
+Apple Dictation runs offline for short dictations on recent hardware, and Windows Voice Access works offline once its speech pack is installed.
+Cloud services such as Otter.ai, Wispr Flow, Aqua Voice, and Google Docs Voice Typing require a connection.

-What is the best speech recognition software for dictation specifically?
+What is the best medical dictation software?

 Ready to try Spokenly?